Linaro/website/_posts/current/blog/2020-10-12-linaro-engineering-highlights-september-2020.md

 [LVC20-113 Trusted Firmware Project Update](https://connect.linaro.org/resources/lvc20/lvc20-113/) by Matteo Carlini and Shebu Varghese Kuriakose

 The Trusted Firmware (TF) project’s mission is to collaboratively build a secure reference software implementation for Arm processors.
 Highlights from the past year include the addition of Mbed TLS (donated by Arm) and Hafnium (donated by Google) to TF.
 TF for Cortex-A (TF-A) v2.3 and TF- Cortex-M (TF-M) v1.1 were both released.
 Renesas and NXP joined as members.
 Also a new Security center was set up to provide consistency on handing security vulnerabilities and incidents.
 A new maintainer process was put in place including how code reviews and the patch lifecycle are managed.
 Half of the TF maintainers are now from outside of Arm.
-The project also announced that Don Harbin (Linaro) will be the TF Community manager and that the[TF website](https://www.trustedfirmware.org/)has been significantly updated.
+The project also announced that Don Harbin (Linaro) will be the TF Community manager and that the [TF website](https://www.trustedfirmware.org/) has been significantly updated.
 Looking ahead, TF is expanding CI/Testing efforts with more platforms, static analysis and updated user guides.
 The community project will also be sponsoring workshops on TF-M and Mbed TLS.

 A don’t miss session is [LVC20-104 On the Edge of the Real World.
 An Introduction](https://connect.linaro.org/resources/lvc20/lvc20-104/) by Bruno Verachten.
 A lively talk from Bruno on how to build home IoT systems.
 The bottom line?
 There’s a lot of choice!